3-DAY COPENHAGEN ITINERARY

 There is the Amalienborg Museum that displays, among other things, private interiors of the most recent kings and queens.

 After visiting the museum, you can also watch the changing of the guards, as they start marching near Rosenborg Castle through the streets of Copenhagen and end up at Amalienborg, where it takes place at 12:00 pm.
+To see them, you need to time your visit precisely – so, think about that when visiting Copenhagen in 3 days.

 Visit Rosenborg Castle